sjzcv/vim-python-ide/README.md

      ./install.sh --clang-completer --system-libclang
      ```
 ### Base16 (Optional)
 Base16 is used to theme vim, it can also theme your terminal.
-Follow these steps to install, note that this part is optional:
+Follow these steps to install:
 * Installing Base16
    Curl the base16 shell
    ```
    git clone https://github.com/chriskempson/base16-shell.git ~/.config/base16-shell